CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Hashing, Sets, and Maps.md

 `HashSet` is the primary Java library set class and is implemented using a hash table (so the elements must implement the `hashCode()` method).
 If you iterate over the elements in a `HashSet` they will not be iterated over in any predictable order.

 `LinkedHashSet` is a subclass of `HashSet` that supports ordering of elements (using a linked list), meaning the elements of a `LinkedHashSet` will be iterated over in the order they were added to it.
-However, it requires more memory than a `HashSet` and its operations may take slightly longer to perform.
+However, it requires more memory than a `HashSet` and its operations may take slightly longer to perform (since it also involves maintaining the linked list along with the hash table).

 `TreeSet` uses a binary search tree to store elements, so its elements will be iterated over in increasing order.
 Elements in a `TreeSet` must be comparable (unlike the other two classes).
-The operations of a `TreeSet` are slower than those of a `HashSet` or a `LinkedHashSet`.
+The operations of a `TreeSet` are slower than those of a `HashSet` or a `LinkedHashSet` since it must maintain the sorted order.

 # Maps